 Photographing with natural light doesn’t mean you’re limited to working outside.
-In this photography class Karl demonstrates how to photograph indoors.
+In this portrait photography class, Karl demonstrates a different type of natural light photography – natural light photography indoors.

 One of the key things to consider when working inside is your location.
-Big windows are our friend whilst too much light can actually be an issue.
-It’s important to study the location, understand the potential benefits or problems that the room you’re working in provides.
+Big windows are your friend but too much light can actually be a bad thing.
+It’s important to study the location and understand the potential benefits or problems that the room you’re working in provides.

-This chapter shows an indoor shoot that takes place in someones home and Karl explains a number of important factors to consider as well as how to make the most of and control available light.
+This natural light photography example shows an at-home indoor shoot.
+Karl explains a number of important factors to consider, as well as how to make the most of and control available light.

 - Portrait photography using natural light

 - How to create soft light for portraits

 - Using reflectors and negative fill to control shadows

 - Useful accessories and equipment for indoor photography

 - How to soften harsh sunlight

 Questions?
 Please post them in the comments section below.